florianPat/lando-cli-setup/README.md

 This just automates the [setup process](https://docs.lando.dev/guides/offline-dev.html#mac-specific-instructions) See [this](https://docs.lando.dev/help/dns-rebind.html) for more information

+### You are using colima as your container runtime?
+Just export the following env var before running the setup script:
+`export COLIMA_INSTALL=1`

 ## Maintainers

 - [florianPat](https://github.com/florianPat), as long as the pull request is not merged ;)